-Even small step ladders have a duty rating of 200 pounds and upward, so weight seldom a problem.
+Even small step ladders have a duty rating of 200 pounds and upward, so weight is seldom a problem.
 However, you may need to consider load limits when it comes to industrial/trade applications.

 How much should you expect to pay for a good step ladder?
 That's a difficult question because there are so many to choose from.
-Our recommendation is to choose based on the features you need rather than price.
+Our recommendation is to choose based on the features you need rather than the price.
 A good step ladder is a long-term investment.
 Buy high quality and you'll probably never need to replace it.